Kassymkhan919/Synitheia/README.md

 * If user does not choose time and regularity of the habit they do not see the next task
 * If user does not select the habit icon they cannot go to the next step

-If user does not click "Next" button then they cannot get to the next page
+If user does not click "Next" button then error message appears on the screen

 On the calendar integration screen: